Love and money: Committing to combining finances

-Gifting the one you love the keys to your heart — or your house — is a big step.
-Maybe you got engaged over the holidays, are looking forward to a June wedding or are moving in together.
-This Valentine’s Day, if you’re heading into full-time #adulting, it’s a good time to figure out how you’ll manage the keys to your finances as a couple.
+Gifting the one you love with the keys to your heart—or your house—is a big step.
+Maybe you just got engaged, are looking forward to a wedding or are moving in together.
+If you’re heading into full-time #adulting, it’s a good time to figure out how you’ll manage the keys to your finances as a couple.

-You and your significant other won’t just be living together, you’ll be living together.
-On top of the usual number crunching of roommate life, you’ll be sharing more meals, buying furniture from actual stores — not from some guy named Doug off Craigslist — and negotiating major household buys.
-On top of that, you likely don’t have the same income, responsibilities or spending habits.
-These differences can cause some stress.
+You and your significant other won’t just be sharing a home, you’ll be living together.
+In addition to the usual number crunching of roommate life, you’ll be sharing more meals and negotiating household purchases.
+On top of that, you and your partner may not have the same income, responsibilities or spending habits.
+And these differences can cause some stress.

-A 2016 survey from the American Institute of CPAs (AICPA) and the Ad Council reported that 88 percent of adults married or living with a partner say that financial decisions are a main source of tension in their relationships.
+A 2016 survey from the American Institute of CPAs® and the Ad Council reported that “88% of adults 25 to 34 who are married or living with a partner [said] that financial decisions are a source of tension in their relationship.”
 So how do you tackle this tension?

 Even if money isn’t a problem for your relationship, the last thing you want is for it to become one.
-The best way to manage it is by being super real about it.
+So try being open and honest about finances with your partner.

-- Talk about your spending and saving habits as both a couple and as individuals.
-Is one of you running up the monthly takeout bill on Seamless?
+- Talk about your spending and saving habits, both as a couple and as individuals.
+Is one of you running up the monthly takeout bill?
 Or maybe your sneaker habit is getting in the way of savings bliss?

 - Find out what money means to you and discuss why.
 Understanding where someone’s financial beliefs stem from can make all the difference in how you work with their beliefs, especially when they’re different from your own.

 - Open up about your financial situation.
 And be honest.
 What assets do you have and what debts do you both owe?
 How much have you saved?
-And since we’re being honest, how is your credit?
-(If you’re not sure, check your TransUnion VantageScore 3.0 score for free with CreditWise from Capital One.)
+And since we’re being honest, how’s your credit?
+(If you’re not sure, check your TransUnion® credit report for free with CreditWise from Capital One.)

 - Discuss your financial goals and any plans to achieve them.